villetakanen/pelilauta/README.md

 3. Provide GDPR tools for Personal data removal
 4. Provide basic tools for community moderation
 5. Super simple to use

+## How you can help.
+1. Use the App
+2. Read the code
+3. Log issues to the github tracker of this repo
+4. Ask Ville for access, and start peer reviewing or writin code :P
+5. Ask Ville for access, and start helping with Firebase devops tasks o_O
+6. Use the App.

 ## Project setup
 ```